BYOC Requirements

 • DNS server must be properly configured

-If you want to use Dev Pod on DGX Cloud Lepton, you need to open ports from 40000 to 65535 for your machines.
+If you want to use Dev Pod on DGX Cloud Lepton, you need to open ports 40000 to 65535 for your machines.

 RDMA Configuration